-2.7.4 Sub-Slab Soil Gas and Indoor Air
+2.7.5 Sub-Slab Soil Gas and Indoor Air

-Sub-slab soil gas was collected from beneath the Hunt Club building, a small generally unoccupied building that is used occasionally for social functions.
-The small number of volatile compounds detected in soil gas and their low concentrations below regulatory action levels confirm that soil gas beneath the Hunt Club building is not a potential indoor air threat.
+Sub-slab soil gas was collected from beneath the Hunt Club building, which is used occasionally for social functions.
+The small number of volatile compounds detected in soil gas and their low concentrations below regulatory action levels indicate that soil gas beneath the Hunt Club building is not a potential indoor air threat.

-2.7.5 Summary of Conceptual Site Model
+2.7.6 Summary of Conceptual Site Model